Here are the key steps to cover when preparing your custom label artwork for label printing:

 The reason we want to design in CMYK format is because we print in CMYK.
 In fact, almost every printing process uses CMYK.
 Therefore, you will get more accurate representation of the colours from your screen to the final printed product.

-Converting text to curves really easy, this short animation shows you how to do it on Adobe Illustrator.
+Converting text to curves really easy, this short video shows you how to do it on Adobe Illustrator.

 The reason we want to do this is that it minimizes the risk of the text changing when sending your file.

 If you don’t convert your text to curves, it relies on the other user having the correct font installed, and because there are so many fonts in the world, this can be a risk.

 So as you can imagine, this is fine for popular fonts such as Aerial or Times New Roman, but not so good for specialist fonts which brands often use in their label artwork.

 Add to that the use of specific kerning, line spacing or other font features, this is essential.